peterdsharpe/pigeons/README.md

 * Yes, like the ones at the park.
 * No, you can't train them.
 * Well, I guess you're allowed to sedate them, but only if it's in a cruelty-free way, and you also have to carry the sedation equipment too.
 * Bags are fine, but don't forget that pigeons weigh 2 pounds each.
-Also, they're definitely gonna be squirming in a bag.
+Also, they're definitely gonna be unhappy and squirming in a bag!

 ### Links